sunpy/pyflct/docs/index.rst

 pyflct Documentation
 --------------------

-This is the documentation for pyflct.

 .. toctree::
    :maxdepth: 2

    whatsnew/index

+This is the documentation for pyflct.

-This package contains routines which can be used to perform Fourier Local Correlation Tracking.
+pyflct contains routines which can be used to perform Fourier Local Correlation Tracking (FLCT).
-Using a C-based implementation of the FLCT algorithm developed by George H. Fisher and Brian T. Welsch, who we would like to thank for letting us it create pyflct.
+Wrapping a C-based implementation of the FLCT algorithm developed by George H. Fisher and Brian T. Welsch (who we would like to thank for letting us include it).
-The C code can be `found here <http://cgem.ssl.berkeley.edu/cgi-bin/cgem/FLCT/home>`__.
+`The C source code can be found here <http://cgem.ssl.berkeley.edu/cgi-bin/cgem/FLCT/home>`__.

 The following papers are references for the FLCT algorithm: